FAQ for first-timers (“virgins”) who may want to join us in 2020 or some later year. If this is you, please read this in its entirety!

-August 25th to September 2nd in 2019 (the week leading up to Labour Day).
-The eponymous burning of the Man takes place on the Saturday night, August 31st.
-We will be at the event right from when the gate opens at midnight on the 25th, and staying until the 6th or 7th.
+August 30th to September 7th in 2020 (the week leading up to Labour Day).
+The eponymous burning of the Man takes place on the Saturday night, September 5th.
+We will be at the event right from when the gate opens at midnight on the 30th, and staying until the 6th or 7th.
 Add 2 days on either end to drive down and back from BC, if that’s your origin.

 Should I go?

 Burning Man can easily be considered a once-in-a-lifetime experience — which it may be for some, but if you’re like me, you’ll want this experience every year! 🙂

 It is a big commitment, and it is not for everyone.
 If you are like I was, you may have preconceptions about the event or the participants which are inaccurate or incomplete.
 You should read through this FAQ and explore the masses of other resources out there to decide for yourself.
 If you’d like a personalized consult or just to find out more, get in touch with me and I’ll talk about it until you tell me to shaddap already. 🙂